 Since 2008, the following projects have been completed by the Nondestructive Evaluation (NDE) Laboratory:

-The Evaluation of Section Loss Due to Corrosion in Single and Multi Plate Gusset Connections Using Non-Destructive Technologies (NDT) provided an initial examination of the capabilities of NDT systems for the inspection of steel truss gusset plates.
-The study focused on two ultrasonic testing systems: A phased array ultrasonic system, and a conventional single-element dry-coupled ultrasonic system.
+The Evaluation of Section Loss Due to Corrosion in Single and Multiplate Gusset Connections Using Nondestructive Technologies (NDT) provided an initial examination of the capabilities of NDT systems for the inspection of steel truss gusset plates.
+The study focused on two ultrasonic testing systems: 1) a phased array ultrasonic system, and 2) a conventional single-element dry-coupled ultrasonic system.
 The results from tests on single plates ranging from 0.36 to 0.74 inches in thickness and with various geometries of section loss were presented and compared.
-A feasibility study for the inspection of hidden corrosion in multi plate gusset plate connections was also presented.
+A feasibility study for the inspection of hidden corrosion in multiplate gusset plate connections was also presented.

 The Steel Bridge Testing Program (SBTP) focused on detecting and characterizing fatigue cracks on steel girders at high stress or critical detail locations where the presence of growing cracks is possible.
 In addition, locations with high concentrations of stress, particularly at steel weldments and sharp corners, were of interest.
-Several advanced commercially available crack detection and crack growth detection (crack monitoring) technologies were evaluated through an in-depth laboratory testing (phase I).
-In phase II, testing of these technologies was conducted in the field and at actual bridge sites.
+Several advanced commercially available crack detection and crack growth detection (i.e., crack monitoring) technologies were evaluated through an indepth laboratory testing, phase I. In phase II, testing of these technologies was conducted in the field and at actual bridge sites.

 The objective of the Study of Local Vibrations in Stressed Steel Beams was to validate protocols for selection and placement of sensors and data acquisition to effectively monitor salient features of local vibratory response in a steel beam in flexure and to test the ability to analyze vibratory response signature under controlled impact loading and isolate salient modes, and finally to quantify the correlation and variability between vibratory response and flexural stress magnitude.

 The NDE Center initiated the development of the NDE Web Manual, a Web tool for assisting bridge practitioners with the proper selection of NDE technologies for the condition assessment of bridge deck and superstructure.
-This manual, a product of an FHWA Strategic Initiative project, presents a comprehensive list of NDE technologies to fill in a gap between the practitioners dealing with bridge performance challenges on a day-to-day basis and the researchers developing and refining NDE technologies serving them.
 This version of the NDE Web Manual presents current, unbiased, and reliable information about NDE technologies for concrete and steel bridge members, including the application, description, physical principle, data acquisition, data processing, data interpretation, advantages, and limitations of each NDE technology.
 Future versions of the NDE Web Manual would include information about applications of NDE tools for bridge substructures, tunnels, and pavements.

 A study was completed on the Performance Evaluation of Bridge Weigh-in-Motion (WIM) Systems.
 The objectives of this project are to identify and compare the accuracy of WIM systems for bridge applications.
 This evaluation will compare capabilities with respect to providing repeatable, research-quality measurements of axle weight and spacing, vehicle speed, and identification of vehicle classification for trucks as they pass over bridge structures.